jm24travelz/GET/README.md

 5. Reset Push Button

 # Proposed Timeline
-•	Week 8-9: Consolidate on the current plan and ensure that the entire process is feasible.
+•	**Week 8-9**: Consolidate on the current plan and ensure that the entire process is feasible.
 Find out about the sensors available for students to use in the project.
 Read up on Arduino programming and start working on the code.

-• Week 10: Complete the coding process, ensure that there are no errors in the code (flow).
+• **Week 10**: Complete the coding process, ensure that there are no errors in the code (flow).
 At the same time start working on the mock up prototype we will need for the physical demonstration

-•	Week 11-12: Collect data required for individual sensors through testing out the code using a working prototype.
+•	**Week 11-12**: Collect data required for individual sensors through testing out the code using a working prototype.
 Calibrate the code to ensure it is fully functional.
 Work on our project documentation for the final presentation using github.com

-•	Week 13: Minor fine tuning, before the actual presentation.
+•	**Week 13**: Minor fine tuning, before the actual presentation.
 Coding Complete, step by step workflow process complete, reflections complete.
 Prototype completed for presentation

 # Process Flow Chart
 ![get flow chart](https://user-images.githubusercontent.com/44767760/47988272-c5e12280-e11c-11e8-86c4-449abc26c551.jpg)